DestinyObs/Ops-Doc/README.md

 ## Conclusion

-This tunneling service is a robust alternative to `ngrok` and `serveo.net`, offering secure, dynamic URLs for accessing local applications using SSH reverse forwarding and Nginx proxy management.
+This tunneling service is made to be an alternative to `ngrok` and `serveo.net`, offering secure, dynamic URLs for accessing local applications using SSH reverse forwarding and Nginx proxy management.